forthrightla/joshwrightlac/projects/project-1.md

-### Outcomes: week one
+### Outcomes

-To avoid overwhelming our third party vendor, we decided to cap orders at 40 per burst of Adwords traffic.
+To avoid overwhelming our third party vendor, in our first few weeks we decided to cap orders at 100.
 We also set our expectations very low on conversion rate due to the brand being unestablished.

-Our conversion rate for week one was **3.6%**, which exceeded our expectations.
+To our surprise, our conversion rate for week one was **3.6%**, which exceeded our expectations.

 &nbsp;